 Chain breakage was almost unknown until Shimano introduced 9-speed cassettes and narrower chain for them.
 The smooth shifting of a Hyperglide cassette encouraged cyclists to shift under power, sometimes bending the chain and pulling out a rivet pin.
 The problem is worse yet with a 10-speed cassette.

 Because the rear derailer only tensions the chain lightly, the chain in a derailer system may skip forward over a rear sprocket.
 The usual causes are a worn chain on a new sprocket, or a chain with a bent or stiff link.
 On a bicycle without derailers, a worn chain adjusted for minimum slack will run roughly -- and inefficiently -- because the return run of the chain will forcibly pull the chain links onto the sprocket teeth.
 These problems are addressed at more length in the main article on chains.

 Your first line of defense against chain incidents on a derailer-equipped bicycle is to shift with care.
 It's become somewhat of a lost art with the advent of Hyperglide, but if you stay seated and pedal lightly when shifting, your feet will warn you that a shift isn't going well.
-Taking this care also will let you maintain control of the bicycle, and prevent damage if the chain falls off.
+Taking this care also will prevent damage, and will let you maintain control of the bicycle if the chain falls off.
 Spinning is more efficient too: low gears for climbing are preferable to macho "honking" up hills.
-Standing is for short accelerations and sprints when you don't have time to shift.
+Save standing for short accelerations and sprints when you don't have time to shift.